Parsifal-M/Parsifal-M/README.md

 # Hello, there!
 I'm Peter.

 - 👀 Software Engineering is my passion, but I know the DevOps ways.
-- 👨‍💻 I like Go!
-But I'm currently a "Full Stack Dev" building developer portals and tooling with TypeScript and Node.js
+- 👨‍💻 I like to use Go when I can!
+I'm currently a Full Stack Developer building developer portals and tooling with TypeScript, React and Node.js
 - 💞️ I'd love to help you out on your open source projects!
 - :godmode: Always looking for more stickers for my laptop.
 - 👋 My social [links](https://t.co/firVTqlJDl)!